When positive change is created, people or companies often want to communicate about it. Better Cotton is no different.

 Members should always refer to the Better Cotton Claims Framework to ensure that the context in which they want to use a claim is not in breach of their agreed conduct as a member.

-The revised version of the Claims Framework was published on 3 December 2021.
+The latest update to the Claims Framework was published on 27 July 2023.

 Impact Reporting for Better Cotton Retailer and Brand Members: Methodology 683.52 KB